Epirus Leonidas: Design and development

 Due to its use of gallium nitride transistors previously used in radars instead of magnetron vacuum tubes, Leonidas can maintain a durable microwave beam while being smaller and requiring less power.
 As a directed EMP, the system has advantages over other DEWs; lasers can only be used against one target at a time while an HPM can focus on a large area, and it works against autonomous UAVs with no link back to an operator that radio jamming would be ineffective against.
 Because it is software-based, it is able to discriminate between enemy and friendly aircraft, allowing it to take down enemy drones while enabling friendly ones to operate in the same vicinity.
 The original configuration was as a towed trailer.
 In October 2021, Epirus and General Dynamics announced they were teaming to integrate Leonidas onto the Stryker to provide mobile short-range air defense.
 Epirus unveiled the Leonidas Pod in February 2022 capable of being carried by a heavy-lift UAV.
+The Leonidas Expeditionary Directed Energy Counter-Swarm (ExDECS) was unveiled in September 2024 as a small version for mobile forces such as the U.S. Marine Corps.
+The Leonidas H2O, a system one-third the size of the original, was used in a U.S. Navy exercise in August 2024 to disable small boat motors.
+It was effective at 100 meters working at half power, and can achieve greater ranges than normal by reflecting off the water's surface.

 On 23 January 2023, Epirus was awarded a $66.1 million contract by the Rapid Capabilities and Critical Technologies Office (RCCTO) to deliver the Leonidas to the U.S. Army as part of the Indirect Fire Protection Capability-High-Power Microwave (IFPC-HPM) program after outperforming six other systems.
-Four prototypes are to be produced by 2024 and then transitioned to a program of record in 2025.
+Four prototypes were to be produced by 2024 and then transitioned to a program of record in 2025.
+Epirus announced on 1 November 2023 that the first prototype had been delivered and all four were delivered by March 2024.
+Some of the IFPC-HPM prototypes were deployed to CENTCOM to see how they perform in a real-world environment, with two deployed by early 2025.